bksaiki/bksaiki.github.io/blog/2021-10-01-minim-retrospective.md

 Today Minim is a fully-interpreted language, complete with a small standard library, syntax macros (not quite R6RS compliant), and many more features.
+To celebrate the past year of development, I have decided to describe my experience designing and implementing the language.

 #### The Early Days